'Maximising the value of cetacean data through promotion and facilitation of standardisation and collation'

 UK-wide surveys of cetaceans to date have only occurred at approximately decadal intervals (e.g. SCANS – Small Cetaceans in European Atlantic waters and the North Sea), which limits our ability to understand population trends, even for the most common species in UK waters.
 Therefore, robust assessments of the conservation status of these species are generally not achievable.
 There is a substantial and growing resource in other sources of survey data that are gathered at different temporal and spatial scales around the UK by Non-Governmental Organisations (NGOs), industry, academic and regional government-funded projects.
 Independently, these data have limited application given the highly mobile nature of these animals.
 However, when these data are collated they become an invaluable resource for a range of analyses to inform conservation and policy needs.

 - Co-ordinate data protocols and submission requirements across cetacean data providers and data receivers, to enable collation in the JCDP: Cetacean data are collected using a variety of methods by different organisations and for a variety of purposes.
-Existing protocols will be reviewed and an umbrella standard will be developed, with input from stakeholders at the project workshop (Autumn 2019).
+Existing protocols have been reviewed and a draft Data Standard has been developed, with input from stakeholders at the project workshop (Autumn 2019).

-- Explore long-term data permissions and access protocols across data providers: There will be development of a 'data access plan' to suit the range of data providers and work towards as simple and open an agreement as possible to enable best use of the collated data.
+- Explore long-term data permissions and access protocols across data providers: A draft Data Policy has been developed to consider the needs for submission, storage and access to the data within the JCDP.
+There is a need to suit the range of data providers and work towards as simple and open an agreement as possible to enable best use of the collated data.

-- Scope and report on the options for continued collation and hosting/archiving of the cetacean database: An appraisal of the options and scope of work required to develop and maintain the data resource will be carried out, with recommendations for next steps to realise the aim of this potentially world-class resource.
+- Scope and report on the options for continued collation and hosting/archiving of the cetacean database: An appraisal of the options and scope of work required to develop and maintain the data resource was carried out, and recommendations for next steps to realise the aim of this resource have been submitted to funders.

 The JCDP is funded by DEFRA, through the Healthy and Biologically Diverse Seas Evidence Group (HBDSEG).